TK Eligibility in California Chart by DOB

 • In 2025–26, LEAs are required to make TK available to all children who will have their fourth birthday by September 1 of the school year.

 …if you’re staring into space, imagining a school year calendar, trying to figure out when your child turns 4, or is it 5?, by a certain date or within a certain window… you’re not alone.
+Is there a calculator for this?
 After sharing these four bullets with other parents, I had to write it down myself in a more comprehensible way.
 Below is a chart showing eligibility for TK and Kindergarten, based on your child’s date of birth.

 TK & Kindergarten Eligibility Chart by DOB for California